 If you’ve recently made the switch to D2L Brightspace or are thinking about doing it soon, here are five things to plan for so your adoption initiative succeeds.

-Solution: Before you begin to build your strategy, it’s important to assemble an adoption team with representatives from every affected stakeholder group.
-Gathering input from the start not only makes everyone feel heard, but it also helps you create a shared vision for the change, while avoiding obstacles that are obvious to those stakeholders.
+Solution: Before you build your strategy, assemble an adoption team with representatives from every affected stakeholder group.
+Gathering input from the start makes everyone feel heard and helps you create a shared vision for the change.
+At the same time, you can avoid obstacles that are obvious to those stakeholders.

-Solution: Work with your stakeholder team to set adoption goals that align with the organizational learning strategy and business goals.
+Solution: Work with your stakeholder team to set adoption goals that align with your organization’s learning strategy and business goals.
 There should be goals for the overall initiative, but you also need to set goals for each team that are relevant to their role in the initiative.

-3. Ineffective Communication
+3. Ensuring Effective Communication

-Solution: Work with the adoption team to create a communication plan as you’re developing the overall plan and implementation milestones.
-The message needs to clearly share what’s happening, why it’s important to each target audience as well as the organization, and what you need each stakeholder group to do.
+Solution: Work with the adoption team to create a communication plan as you’re developing the plan and implementation milestones.
+The message needs to clearly share what’s happening, why it’s important to each target audience and what you need each stakeholder group to do.

-4. Need for Training
+4. Providing Training

 Training is vital to LMS adoption.
-If people don’t know how to use your new platform, they won’t get value out of it—and neither will your organization.
+If people don’t know how to use your new platform, they won’t get value out of it.
+And neither will your organization.

 One of the best ways to demonstrate the value of the LMS is to offer training within the system so stakeholders can practice what they’re learning.
-Any good technology provider will work with you on a plan to get everyone up to speed, so start with your vendor to avoid unnecessary work.
+Your technology provider should work with you on a plan to get everyone up to speed, so start with your vendor to avoid unnecessary work.

 5. Maintaining Momentum

-Solution: Envision your adoption plan as a cyclical process and you’ll never stop building on the gains you’ve made.
-Continuous adoption and development mean your organization will keep up with new features and tools, make more innovative and engaging courses, and ensure that your learners succeed.
+Solution: Picture your adoption plan as a cyclical process and you’ll never stop building on the gains you’ve made.
+Continuous development means your organization will keep up with new features and tools, make more innovative and engaging courses, and ensure that your learners succeed.